stetson06/tester-repository1/2022-01-20-customer-segmentation.md

 ### Context <a name="overview-context"></a>

-The Senior Management team from our client, a supermarket chain, are disagreeing about how customers are shopping, and how lifestyle choices may affect which food areas customers are shopping into, or more interestingly, not shopping into.
+The Senior Management team from our client, a supermarket chain, is in disagreement about how customers are shopping and how lifestyle choices may affect which food areas customers are shopping into or, more interestingly, not shopping into.

-They have asked us to use data, and Machine Learning to help segment up their customers based upon their engagement with each of the major food categories - aiding business understanding of the customer base, and to enhance the relevancy of targeted messaging & customer communications.
+They have asked us to use data and Machine Learning to help segment their customers based upon their engagement with each of the major food categories, thereby aiding business understanding of the customer base and enhancing the relevancy of targeted messaging and customer communications.

 <br>
 <br>
 ### Actions <a name="overview-actions"></a>

-We firstly needed to compile the necessary data from sevaral tables in the database, namely the *transactions* table and the *product_areas* table.
-We joined together the relevant information using Pandas, and then aggregated the transactional data across product areas, from the most recent six month to a customer level.
-The final data for clustering is, for each customer, the percentage of sales allocated to each product area.
+We first needed to compile the necessary data from sevaral tables in the database, namely the *transactions* table and the *product_areas* table.
+We join together the relevant information using Pandas and then aggregate the transactional data across product areas, from the most recent six month to a customer level.
+The final data for clustering is: for each customer, the percentage of sales allocated to each product area.

-As a starting point, we test & apply k-means clustering for this task.
-We need to apply some data pre-processing, most importantly feature scaling to ensure all variables exist on the same scale - a very important consideration for distance based algorithms such as k-means.
+As a starting point, we test and apply k-means clustering for this task.
+We need to apply some data pre-processing, most importantly feature scaling to ensure all variables exist on the same scale - a very important consideration for distance-based algorithms such as k-means.

-As k-means is an *unsupervised learning* approach, in other words there are no labels - we use a process known as *Within Cluster Sum of Squares (WCSS)* to understand what a "good" number of clusters or segments is.
+As k-means is an *unsupervised learning* approach (in other words, there are no labels), we use a process known as *Within Cluster Sum of Squares (WCSS)* to understand what a "good" number of clusters or segments is.

-Based upon this, we apply the k-means algorithm onto the product area data, append the clusters to our customer base, and then profile the resulting customer segments to understand what the differentiating factors were!
+Based upon this, we apply the k-means algorithm onto the product area data, append the clusters to our customer base, and then profile the resulting customer segments to understand what the differentiating factors are!
 <br>
 <br>

 ### Results <a name="overview-results"></a>

-Based upon iterative testing using WCSS we settled on a customer segmentation with 3 clusters.
-These clusters ranged in size, with Cluster 0 accounting for 73.6% of the customer base, Cluster 2 accounting for 14.6%, and Cluster 1 accounting for 11.8%.
+Based upon iterative testing using WCSS, we settle on a customer segmentation with three clusters.
+These clusters range in size, with Cluster 0 accounting for 73.6% of the customer base, Cluster 2 accounting for 14.6%, and Cluster 1 accounting for 11.8%.

-There were some extremely interesting findings from profiling the clusters.
+There are some extremely interesting findings from profiling the clusters.

-For *Cluster 0* we saw a significant portion of spend being allocated to each of the product areas - showing customers without any particular dietary preference.
+For *Cluster 0*, we see a significant portion of spend being allocated to each of the product areas - showing customers without any particular dietary preference.

-For *Cluster 1* we saw quite high proportions of spend being allocated to Fruit & Vegetables, but very little to the Dairy & Meat product areas.
-It could be hypothesised that these customers are following a vegan diet.
+For *Cluster 1*, we see quite high proportions of spending allocated to Fruit & Vegetables, but very little to the Dairy & Meat product areas.
+It could be hypothesized that these customers are following a vegan diet.

-Finally customers in *Cluster 2* spent significant portions within Dairy, Fruit & Vegetables, but very little in the Meat product area - so similarly, we would make an early hypothesis that these customers are more along the lines of those following a vegetarian diet.
+Finally, customers in *Cluster 2* spent significant portions within Dairy, Fruit & Vegetables, but very little in the Meat product area - so similarly, we could make an early hypothesis that these customers are following a vegetarian diet.

 To help embed this segmentation into the business, we have proposed to call this the "You Are What You Eat" segmentation.